Skip to content

 Answer: Athens 1896.

 Men’s apparatus only.
-Women’s gymnastics didn’t appear at the Games until Amsterdam 1928, and even then only as a team event.
-Individual women’s gymnastics didn’t appear until London 1948.
+Women’s gymnastics did not appear until Amsterdam 1928, and only as a team event.
+Individual women’s medals were first awarded at Helsinki 1952.

-82. Who is the most successful Romanian gymnast in Games history?
+82. Who is the most successful Romanian gymnast in Olympic history?
 (Medium)

-Answer: Nadia Comaneci with 5 Games gold medals.
+Answer: Nadia Comaneci with 5 Olympic gold medals.
 Plus 3 silvers and a bronze.

-83. Who is the most decorated America Games swimmer after Phelps?
+83. Who is the most decorated American Olympic swimmer after Phelps?
 (Medium)

 Answer: Katie Ledecky with 14 medals.
 9 gold, 4 silver, 1 bronze across four Olympics (2012, 2016, 2020, 2024).

-Answer: To score each routine on difficulty and form.
-Routines no longer have a max 10.0 cap.
-Routines no longer have a maximum 10.0 cap; the Code of Points was opened in 2006.
+Answer: To score each routine on difficulty and execution.
+Routines no longer have a maximum 10.0 cap; the Code was opened in 2006.

-A modern routine scores difficulty (the D-score, no upper bound) plus form (the E-score, capped at 10.0).
-The change ended the “perfect 10” era.
-Biles’s scores at Paris 2024 routinely topped 15.0 on vault.
+A modern routine scores difficulty (the D-score, no upper bound) plus execution (the E-score, capped at 10.0).
+Biles’s vault scores at Paris 2024 topped 15.

 85. Where will Olympic swimming be held at LA 2028?
 (Medium)